 While a wet reckless can be counted as a prior DUI if a driver faces a subsequent conviction in the next 10 years, it is not viewed as such at the time of the conviction.
 Because it is not viewed as a DUI conviction, it does not subject the driver to an automatic suspension of their license by the Department of Motor Vehicles.

 Understanding the Difference Between Dry Reckless and Wet Reckless Charges

 Wet reckless charges are not the only charges used in plea bargains for DUIs in California.
 In some cases, a driver may be able to secure charges under California Vehicle Code Section 23103: Dry Reckless.

-While a driver cannot “beat” a wet reckless charge – since this charge is offered as part of a plea bargain – a criminal defense lawyer in Los Angeles may be able to help drivers arrange for dry reckless charges over wet reckless charges.
+A driver cannot “beat” a wet reckless charge since this charge is offered as part of a plea bargain.
+However, a criminal defense lawyer in Los Angeles may be able to help drivers convince the prosecution to accept a dry reckless plea instead.

 Examples of Situations Involving Wet Reckless Charges

 Check out these examples to learn more about wet reckless charges in California: